ARMmbed/mbed-os-example-wifi/README.md

 ## Getting started with the Wi-Fi API ##

-This is an example of a Wi-Fi application using the Wi-Fi and network socket APIs that [Mbed OS](https://github.com/ARMmbed/mbed-os) provides.
+This is an example of a Wi-Fi application using the Wi-Fi APIs that [Mbed OS](https://github.com/ARMmbed/mbed-os) provides.

-The program brings up the Wi-Fi and the underlying network interface and uses it to scan available networks, connects to a network, prints interface and connection details and performs an HTTP operation.
+The program brings up the Wi-Fi and the underlying network interface and uses it to scan available networks, connects to a network and prints interface and connection details.

 For more information about Wi-Fi APIs, please visit the [Mbed OS Wi-Fi](https://os.mbed.com/docs/latest/reference/wi-fi.html) documentation.